WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

   <summary><strong>Q: Which React lifecycle method should API calls be made from?</strong></summary>
   <br />
   <p>
-    API calls should be made from the <code>componentDidMount()</code> React lifecycle method.
+    API calls should be made from the <code>componentDidMount()</code> method.
 According to the <a href="https://facebook.github.io/react/docs/react-component.html#componentDidmount">React documentation</a>, if you need to load data from a remote endpoint, this is a good place to instantiate the network request.
   </p>
 </details>